vain0x/wpf-nav-sample/README.md

     </DataTemplate>
 ```

-and put a control on window to show instance of `Foo`:
+and put a control on window to display an instance of `Foo`:

 ```xml
     <ContentControl Control="{Binding Foo}" />
 ```

-then you will see `FooControl` with DataContext is bound to the `Foo` property.
+then you will see `FooControl` with DataContext bound to the `Foo` property.

 See `AppResourceDictionary.xaml` for real implementation.

 ## CommandParameter and RelativeSource

-Pages in frame (a control to host pages) must dispatch some mesage to the parent frame to go to another page.
+Pages in frame (a control to host pages) must dispatch some message to the parent frame to go to another page.
 The cyclic reference, "the frame know pages and the pages also know the frame", is bad for maintainability as *separate of concerns* principle.

 You can de-couple the frame and pages using `RelativeSource`.
 See the following example: